 Handwriting Recognition | Knowledge Base | Definition

-What Is Handwriting Recognition and how is it different from OCR?
+What is Handwriting Recognition?
+How is it different from OCR?

 Basically, OCR works on fonts while handwriting recognition has to use other mechanisms.
 This is because, while there is a finite number of fonts (e.g., the number of fonts in Microsoft Word), there is a “font” or writing style for every person that creates written text.
 OCR is trained at the individual character level to recognize fonts and font sizes and then can evaluate them to create computer text.